esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 ```

 First, use the `load()` function to create a NiBabel image object from a NIfTI file.
-We'll load in an example image from Zenodo where you can find [this data](https://doi.org/10.5281/zenodo.6466491) and it's open lisence.
+We'll load in an example image originally from Zenodo where you can find [this data](https://doi.org/10.5281/zenodo.6466491) and it's open lisence.
 We have already packed it into your repository for the course.

 .